canyonlabz/llm-perf-studio/README.md

 # LLM Performance Testing Framework

+> **⚠️ This project is under active development.
+Features, modules, and documentation may change frequently.
+Use at your own risk and please report any issues or suggestions!**

 A comprehensive framework for load testing Large Language Models (LLMs) with integrated quality assessment using JMeter and DeepEval.

 ## 🚀 Overview